 On first sight, presents sound like a wonderful thing.
 You receive a surprise or something that you had always wanted, and you receive it for free.
 An economic benefit, surely.
 But it’s not that simple, because most people make presents at least in the expectation of receiving something in return (not necessarily presents though).
-If you never return anything, you will realise that people will stop giving to you as well.
+If you never return anything, you will realize that people will stop giving to you as well.
 Trust me, I have noticed it myself.

-You might still think that this underlying quid pro quo may put a dent in the philosophical value of Christmas presents, but it surely is normal economic behaviour.
+You might still think that this underlying quid pro quo may put a dent in the philosophical value of Christmas presents, but it surely is normal economic behavior.
 But Christmas presents are in fact quite different from other economic transactions:

 - In a usual economic transaction, the value of a product is about the same to the seller as it is to the buyer.
 Otherwise, they wouldn’t agree on a price.